assurantlabs/google_safe_browsing/README.md

     $ rake google_safe_browsing:update

-> Note: The full database is not guarenteed to be returned after a single update.
+> Note: The full database is not guaranteed to be returned after a single update.
   In fact, you aren't likely to have the full database even after several updates.
 You will know that you have the full database when an update does not return any new Add or Sub Shavars.